ENDER-ORG/SHOW-LIST-OFFLINE/README.md

 3)The date format is YYYY-MM-DD

 ### NOT-TO-DO:
-DON'T CHANGE ANYTHING IN THE LIST TEXT FILE!!!!
+DON'T CHANGE ANYTHING IN THE LIST TEXT FILE!!

-## UPDATE 1-- ADDED MAL SYNC!!!!
+## UPDATE 1-- ADDED SYNC FEATURE!!